This Style Korean Try Me Review Me Set comprises five products from US skincare brand, Rovectin :

 Both the CosDNA and EWG resources confirm a low hazard rating for the cream.

 Giving the balm it’s distinct scent while also contributing antiseptic properties is a range of lavender oils.
 Although the smell is quite pleasant and dissipates after application, those with sensitivities should patch test first.
 The balm looks like a glossy cream and has the softest of pastel pink hues.
-It spreads easy with plenty of slip.
+Unlike the cream, it spreads easy.
 As soon as it touches the skin, a refreshing cooling sensation is experienced which provides instant soothing to the irritated surface.
 I use it as a spot treatment rather than an all over moisturiser.
 It soaks in easily and quickly as the last step of the routine.

 This balm was very pleasant to use.
 In making my assessment, I defined ‘troubled’ skin as skin suffering irritation, inflammation, surface damage, redness and any forms of acne.
 As I don’t suffer pimples, I couldn’t test its effectiveness against this condition.
 I am prone to blackheads and observed that this product made no impact on these at all.
 However, where I did notice some improvement was in easing redness and irritation which I tend to develop around my chin.
 It did this enhancing hydration and reducing inflammation to basically fulfil the objectives of moisturiser and soother in one handy product.
 Add to that a safe formula and it would suit all skin types, offering relief from inflammation and irritation when needed.

 A full review can be found here.
 The balm can be purchased at Style Korean.